alphagov/government-service-design-manual/service-manual/phases/discovery.md

 * a prioritised list of [user needs](/service-manual/user-centred-design/user-needs.html)
 * a prioritised list of [story cards](/service-manual/agile/writing-user-stories.html) to feed into project teams
-* understanding of [team](/service-manual/the-team) and capability required to complete the project
+* an understanding of the [team](/service-manual/the-team) and the capabilities required to complete the project
-* ability to scope and plan an [alpha](/service-manual/phases/alpha.html)
+* the ability to scope and plan an [alpha](/service-manual/phases/alpha.html)
 * a decision to progress to next phase
 * maybe some rough prototypes
 * maybe some user personas